 Mid-year change in business activity.
 If the business changed character mid-year (e.g., from consulting to software product sales), QBI is not split — it is all from the same Schedule C trade or business for the full year.
 SSTB status is determined based on the overall character for the full year.

 Property fully depreciated but within 10-year UBIA window.
-UBIA uses the LONGER of the ADS recovery period or 10 years from placed-in-service.
-A laptop with a 5-year MACRS recovery period has a 5-year ADS life, but the 10-year rule applies, so UBIA persists for 10 years even though the asset is fully depreciated.
+The depreciable period for UBIA ends on the LONGER of 10 years from placed-in-service or the regular MACRS (§168(c), GDS) recovery period — determined without regard to ADS (§168(g)).
+A laptop with a 5-year MACRS recovery period therefore keeps its UBIA for 10 years even though it is fully depreciated.
+IRC §199A(b)(6)(B); Treas.
+Reg. §1.199A-2(c)(2)(i).

 Community property states.
 In community property states (CA, TX, etc.), a sole prop's Schedule C income may be split between spouses for tax purposes.
 Each spouse reports their share, and QBI follows the income allocation.
 The skill flags this if the filing status is MFJ and the state is a community property state, but does not perform the split — that is a personal return issue.